 The reform of canonical processes for the declaration of nullity of marriage, in the Code of Canon Law (CIC) and the Code of Canons of the Eastern law is presented in two documents, Mitis Iudex Dominus Iesus, for the Latin Church and Mitis et misericors Iesus, for the Eastern Rite Churches.
 The new law went into effect December 8, 2015 the start of Pope Francis’ Holy Year of Mercy.

-The Holy Year of Mercy, a year-long jubilee during which the Pope hopes to emphasize the merciful side of the church and directs us to simplify strict and rigid rules and practices regarding annulments in order to bring us more meaningfully into the Church.
+The Holy Year of Mercy, was a year-long jubilee during which the Pope emphasized the merciful side of the church and directed us to simplify strict and rigid rules and practices regarding annulments in order to bring us more meaningfully into the Church.

 With over 6 million divorced Catholics in the United States, this represents a searing experience of personal tragedy for these 6 million people.
 Many are wounded further by feeling cut off from the Church when they so desperately need her.

 The Church has new insights into interpersonal relationships which may affect the validity of a marriage which appears by all outward signs to be valid, even by the parties.

 Under the new rules it is be easier for the Seattle Tribunal to accept a marriage case when the wedding took place outside the United States or a person’s former spouse is currently living outside the United States.